 The DfT Contract Manager will set in place contract review meetings at a frequency appropriate to the length, value and complexity of the contract.
-The Contract Manager will agree with the supplier at the contract implementation meeting what will be reviewed and measured at these meetings, and define the format data should be provided in.
+The Contract Manager will agree with the supplier at the contract implementation meeting what will be reviewed and measured at these meetings.